We'll go to audio sound night number 19 and in order.

 This election season, they are turning Republicans' oddball statements on topics like witchcraft and the president's religion into campaign fodder.

-Tribune, Washington, Bureau.
+Kathleen Hennessy, Tribune, Washington Bureau.

 One of the few tactics the Democrats have, making the race about some past statements and not talking about national issues.

-The tactic was one of few available to Democrats, saddled with a national political climate decidedly turned against them, and a stubbornly slow economic recovery.
+The tactic was one of few available to Democrats, saddled with a national political climate, decidedly turned against them and a stubbornly slow economic recovery.

-Kathleen Hennison, let me tell you something.
+Kathleen Hennessy, let me tell you something.

 The dirty little secret here is that the national political climate never was with Obama.